 Each person has the right to work in an atmosphere free from discriminatory practices and unlawful harassment.
-Any employee who believes he/she has been a subject of discrimination or harassment, or any employee who witnesses such conduct, should immediately report it to management or Human Resources.
+Any employee who believes he/she has been subjected to discrimination or harassment, or any employee who witnesses such conduct, should immediately report it to management or Human Resources.